Windows Photo Gallery: Format support

 Windows Photo Gallery is based on the PIX engine which uses the Windows Imaging Component (WIC) library.
 The application has native metadata handling and tagging support and since the Windows Imaging Component is extensible, it can organize and view any image format for which a third party WIC codec is installed.
 Therefore, the supported formats depend on the Windows version, additional WIC codecs for QuickTime/raw image formats/Webp, and platform updates, e.g., JPEG (.jpg, .jpeg), BMP (.bmp), PNG (.png), TIFF (.tif and .tiff), HD Photo .wdp (later replaced by JPEG XR .jxr), and GIF(.gif) images, as well as most common video formats.
 Windows Photo Gallery uses the Windows Color System.
 Legacy image formats such as PCX and WMF without WIC codec cannot be viewed.
 For animated GIFs only individual frames are shown.

 History

 Digital Image Photo Library 9

 The application started development in December 2001 as a new "Photo Library" offering (code named "POD") that was added to the established "Picture It!" product.
-The combination was released under the name "Digital Image Suite".
-This was the first photo organization and management tool offered by Microsoft.
-It was released with Digital Image Suite 9 on June 3, 2003.
+Both programs are part of the Microsoft Digital Image image editing and organizing suite.
+This was the first photo organization and management tool offered by Microsoft, and was released alongside the Digital Image Editor raster graphics editor with Digital Image Suite 9 on June 3, 2003.